Skip to content

 Déka: A young African held captive not far from present day Port-de-Paix who rebelled and escaped to create one of the 1st free settlements on the island.

-Makandal: Descendants of a royal family, Makandal was abducted, enslaved, and brought to Saint-Domingue.
+Makandal: Possibly from central Africa or the western coastal region, Makandal was abducted, enslaved, and brought to Saint-Domingue.
 A spiritual leader who led one of the largest maroon society in the northern plains of Saint-Domingue who continuously caused havoc on the plantations with the plan to eradicate the colony of the colonizers.

 Boukman: One of the main participants and leaders of the ceremony of Bois Caïman who sparked the insurrection on August 1791 that inspired future leaders of the Haitian Revolution.

-Toussaint: Descendants of the Prince of Allada born on the island of Saint-Domingue.
-A mastermind and military genius that ascend from a Brigade Commander by winning numerous battles against Spain, France, and England to Governor General of the entire island of present day Hispaniola.
-Toussaint set the foundation for the birth of the created 1st Free Black Republic in the Americas.
+A mastermind and military genius that ascend from a Brigade Commander by winning numerous battles against France, Spain, and England to Governor General of the entire island of present day Hispaniola.
+Toussaint set the foundation for the birth of the created 1st Free Black State in the Americas.

 Capoix Lamort: One of the greatest leaders of the Haitian Revolution, instrumental in successfully besting the French army and cementing his legacy during the Battle of Vertières that ultimately defeated France and expelling them from this land.